Areas of Expertise

-He has spent more than 20 years working on journalism's digital transition.
 He was NPR's managing editor for digital news and held senior editing and executive management positions at The Washington Post and Congressional Quarterly.
 As a reporter, he covered science and technology in the Raleigh-Durham area for The News & Observer, one of the newspaper industry's pioneering online publishers.
 He began his career as an assistant to Washington Post political columnist David S. Broder.

-In addition to his consulting work for news media clients, he is the author of an American Press Institute report on the impact of political fact-checking (http://bit.ly/factcheckthis) and co-author of studies on the news industry's evolution for the Duke Reporters' Lab (http://goatmustbefed.com) and CUNY's Tow-Knight Center for Entrepreneurial Journalism (http://bit.ly/news-superpowers).
+In addition to his consulting and research work for news media clients, he is the author of an American Press Institute report on the impact of political fact-checking (http://bit.ly/factcheckthis) and co-author of studies on the news industry's evolution for the Duke Reporters' Lab (http://goatmustbefed.com) and CUNY's Tow-Knight Center for Entrepreneurial Journalism (http://bit.ly/news-superpowers).

 He has been a visiting faculty member and digital fellow at the Poynter Institute in St. Petersburg, Florida.
 He is a former board chair for the Student Press Law Center and an advisory board member for Mercer University’s Center for Collaborative Journalism in Macon, Georgia.
 He graduated from the University of Virginia with a degree in Soviet studies -- but that was the year before the Soviet Union ceased to exist, so his credentials as a media "futurist" should be considered with journalistic skepticism.